Teenage Counseling Overview

 • School counselors

 Each option may have a different cost, specialty, or expertise level.
 For example, a psychiatrist is a medical doctor who can prescribe medications for mental health concerns and provides medication management services.
-For many people, medication and therapy may be an appropriate combination for mental health treatment.
+For many people, medication and counseling may be an appropriate combination for mental health treatment.

-How to prepare your child
+How to prepare your child for adolescent counseling or family therapy

-When you first talk to your child about therapy, they may feel resistant.
+When you first talk to your child about counseling, they may feel resistant.
 It can be normal to resist what they're uncomfortable with.
 You might consider the following techniques to help them become open to the idea of teen counseling.

-Let them lead
+Let your teen lead

-Include them in the process
+Include your teen in the family therapy or counseling process

 As your child moves towards young adulthood, consider allowing them to help you choose a therapist and let them decide when to schedule their first session.
 Many therapists also offer family therapy and group therapy sessions, which can include both the teen and other families in attendance.